-The Undergraduate Leadership Program is an interschool certificate program open to first- and second-year undergraduates.
-Initially supported by the W. K. Kellogg Foundation, the program helps students understand the nature of leadership and prepares them to become leaders on campus, in the community, and in their professions.
-Through course work, retreats, and self-study, participants learn the theories of leadership, experience the challenge of leading others, and create a sense of community with each other and members of participating organizations.
+The interschool Undergraduate Leadership Program is a certificate program open to all Northwestern undergraduates.
+The program helps students understand the nature of leadership and prepares them to become leaders on campus, in the community, and in their professions.
+Participants learn the theories of leadership, experience the challenge of leading others, and create a sense of community with each other and members of the participating organizations.